Trails

 img-placeholder.png

-In August of 2015, a lightening-ignited fire burned nearly 4,000 acres of the southern-most Desatoya Mountains Wilderness, north of old US Highway 50 and Carrol Summit.
+In August of 2015, a lightening-ignited fire burned nearly 4,000 acres of the southern-most Desatoya Mountains Wilderness, north of old US Highway 50 (NV State Route 772) and Carrol Summit.
 The fire raced through the Dry Canyon area and up the slopes of Bald Mountain.
 In 2016, Friends of Nevada Wilderness partnered with the Bureau of Land Management to lead 3 volunteer ecological-restoration trips to the Desatoya Mountains Wilderness to plant seedlings.

 See FNW's Flickr Page for images of Desatoya Restoration Projects.